DataBiosphere/consent/DEVNOTES.md

 #### Docker

-Consent docker images are stored in the cloud in the [Consent Dockerhub repo](https://hub.docker.com/r/broadinstitute/consent).
+Consent docker images are stored in GCR: `gcr.io/broad-dsp-gcr-public/consent`
 ```
-# to build the docker image
-./build.sh -d build

-# to build the docker image and push it to dockerhub
+# build the docker image
-./build.sh -d push

-# to pull the docker image from dockerhub
-docker pull broadinstitute/consent
+docker build . -t consent
 ```

+This image can then be run with the proper configuration files provided.

 ### Render Configs
 Specific to internal Broad systems: